Real estate industry prepares for the market to slow down

 “I am also saving,” Peters’ said.
 “You save when the going is good and you put it back, so when things get tough, you got it.”

-“I have learned to work hard for everything I have and cherish what I got and give back to others,” Villalpondo said.
+“I have learned to work hard for everything I have and cherish what I got and give back to others,” Villalpando said.

 The Federal Housing Finance Agency (FHFA) announced that Fannie Mae and Freddie Mac (the Enterprises) will extend the moratoriums on single-family foreclosures and real estate owned (REO) evictions until Feb.
 28.